 Bouddhanath is among the largest stupas in South Asia, located on the eastern side of Kathmandu.
-It has become the focal point of Tibetan Buddhism in Nepal.
+Further, it has become the focal point of Tibetan Buddhism in Nepal.
 Boudhanath is one of the few places in the world where Tibetan culture is vibrant, accessible, and unbound.
-Curio shops, Gompa monasteries, and restaurants surround the stupa.
-Monks walk about in maroon robes.
+Moreover, Curio shops, Gompa monasteries, and restaurants surround the stupa.
+Besides, monks walk about in maroon robes.
 Boudhanath hosts the largest celebration in February or March during the festival of Losar (Tibetan New Year).

 Note: Always remember to walk around the stupa clockwise.

-Dakshinkali Temple, located at the southern edge around 22kms from the valley, one of the main temples in Nepal for the goddess Kali; the most bloodthirsty incarnation of Parvati.
+This temple is located at the southern edge around 22kms from the valley, one of the main temples in Nepal for the goddess Kali; the most bloodthirsty incarnation of Parvati.
 It is the famous Hindu pilgrimage destination between two hills and at the confluence of two rivers.
-Twice a week (Tuesdays and Saturdays) witnessing the sacrifice of goats, chickens, pigs and even buffalo to satisfy her bloodlust.
-This is the main way to worship the goddess Kali, especially seen during the Dashain festival.
-Furthermore, during the annual celebration of Dashain in October the temple is literally washed with blood and image of Kali is bathed with it.
+Twice a week (Tuesdays and Saturdays) witnessing the sacrifice of goats, chickens, pigs, and even buffalo to satisfy her bloodlust.
+Moreover, this is the main way to worship the goddess Kali, especially seen during the Dashain festival.
+Furthermore, during the annual celebration of Dashain in October, the temple is literally washed with blood and the image of Kali is bathed with it.
 The pathway behind the main temple uphill offers good views.